Based off user research and surveys I redesigned Airberlin's inflight entertainment system to be a better experience for their users needs and wants.

 Solution

-An easy to use and navigate entertainment system that lets you log in to your Spotify, order food, drinks, or items on Skymall with Apple Pay, see flight information, watch movies, view airport and city guides about your destination, and book Airbnbs
+An easy to use and navigate entertainment system that lets you log in to your Spotify, order food, drinks, or items on Skymall with Apple Pay, see flight information, watch movies, view airport and city guides about your destination, and book Airbnbs.

 Design Challenge